- Children Diagnosed With Cancer: What to Expect From the Health Care System

 - Using psychosocial support services

 - To learn more

 Using psychosocial support services

 Childhood cancer affects all aspects of family life.
-For this reason, the care is focused not only on the child, but also the child’s family and other parts of the child’s life.
+For this reason, care is focused not only on the child, but also the child’s family and other key parts of the child’s life.
 Most centers have a broad range of services and programs to support children and family members through the entire cancer experience.
 This includes diagnosis through treatment and even the months and years after treatment.